Gnostic God Abraxas – The Great Archon – The God Above All Gods

 Abraxas resonates with “The Great Archon”.

-In Gnosticism, the archons (Greek ἄρχων – ruler), were evil, sadistic demons who controlled the Earth and the thoughts, feelings and actions of humans and helped their master, the demiurge, with the creation of the world.
+In Gnosticism, the “archons” (Greek ἄρχων – ruler), were evil, sadistic demons who controlled the Earth and the thoughts, feelings and actions of humans and helped their master, the “demiurge“, with the creation of the world.

-Abraxas is found in Gnostic texts such as “The Holy Book of the Great Invisible Spirit” and also appears in “The Greek Magical Papyri” which contain a number of magical spells, formulae, hymns and rituals, used from the 2nd century BC to the 5th century AD all around the Greco-Roman world.
+Abraxas also appears in “The Greek Magical Papyri” which contain a number of magical spells, formulae, hymns and rituals, used from the 2nd century BC to the 5th century AD all around the Greco-Roman world.

-Basilides, an early Gnostic religious teacher in Alexandria, Egypt, gave God the name, Abraxas; The Great Archon and regarded Abraxas as the supreme deity and the ruler of all the 365 heavens, or spheres of creation, one for each day of the year.
+Basilides, the early Gnostic religious teacher of Greco – Egyptian Alexandria, gave God the name, “Abraxas; The Great Archon“, whom he regarded as the supreme deity and ruler of all the 365 heavens, or spheres of creation; one for each day of the year.

 The number 365 corresponds to the numerical value of the seven Greek letters that form the name Abraxas.